permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 good robust type system like those found in Haskell or Rust, I have come to really appreciate the simplicity of Zig generics.

-This article will cover a few common patterns for working with `anytype` parameters.
-I hope to show that a decent level of "type robustness" can be achieved in Zig with a few design decisions.
+This article will cover a couple common patterns for working with `anytype` parameters, and then introduce my [trait library][1] as a potential strategy for managing complicated generic types.

 ## An example situation